CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 Utility function parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Again, we update the parameter vector with the newly calculated values and go on with the calibration of utility function parameters through the ``estim_util_func_param`` function.
+We update the parameter vector with the newly calculated values and go on with the calibration of utility function parameters through the ``estim_util_func_param`` function.
 It allows to optimize over the parameters :math:`\beta`, :math:`q_0`, and the utility levels of various income groups (hence, indirectly, the local amenity index :math:`A(x)`) [#disam_index]_.
 To do so, it fits three data moments where those variables enter, as they cannot be identified separately from the model structure otherwise.
 More precisely, it is going to maximize a composite log-likelihood that sums one log-likelihood for the fit of the predicted local amenity index on exogenous amenities, one for the fit of predicted income sorting, and one for the fit of predicted dwelling sizes [#mle]_.

-We are going to describe this process in more details, as it is the one followed in :cite:t:`pfeiffer`, but before that, we are going to explain why we actually only use the first data moment as our benchmark.
+We are going to describe this process in more details, as it is the one followed in :cite:t:`pfeiffer`, but before that, we are going to explain why we actually only use the first data moment in our benchmark specification.

 """"""""""""""""""""
 External calibration
 """"""""""""""""""""

 First of all, note that the procedure we just described is a complex optimization problem that requires us to run a prior discrete parameter scanning before running a smooth optimization algorithm (such as gradient descent, etc.), to ensure that we start in the interior set of feasible solutions (which is not obvious a priori given the multi-dimensionality of the problem).
 Then, even within this set, we may not face unique solutions.
-We therefore suggest a way to reduce the dimensionality of the problem, at the same time as improving the empirical validity of our parameters.
+We therefore suggest a way to reduce the dimensionality of the problem, at the same time as improving the empirical validity of our estimates.

 For a start, the parameter :math:`q_0` has a direct empirical interpretation: it can just be set to be equal to the bottom decile, or bottom percentile, of observed dwelling sizes.
 Since we do not have access to such data (but only to average dwelling sizes aggregated at the SP level), we just keep the value calibrated in :cite:t:`pfeiffer`, which is plausible enough, to be substituted later with a more robust value: although this approach may seem more rudimentary than the full one, it requires no structural assumptions whatsoever.

 It is different for the :math:`\beta` parameter.
 Its empirical counterpart would be the expenditure share of households on housing (at purchasing power parity).
 However, direct measurement of such quantity in expenditure survey data suffers from numerous biases, as we do not observe annual spending by owner-occupiers (as opposed to renters), and we do not observe variation in local housing prices either (see :cite:t:`review` for more details).
 Then, due to non-homotheticity (households spend a smaller share of their budget on housing as their income increases), this share is expected to vary across income groups.
 Yet, it is the whole point of using a Stone-Geary (as opposed to Cobb-Douglas) specification to micro-found such non-homotheticity with a single elasticity parameter [#heterog]_.

 For all those reasons, we need to leverage some theoretical structure to estimate this parameter.
 However, whereas the Cobb-Douglas specification used for the housing production function has been shown to be empirically robust :cite:p:`combes`, it is not the case for Stone-Geary preferences, which should rather be thought of as a first-order approximation for non-homothetic constant elasticity of substitution (NHCES) preferences or price independent generalized linear (PIGL) preferences [#ces]_ :cite:p:`finlay`.
 Therefore, we think it is more generally valid to directly use the benchmark estimate for the :math:`\beta` parameter (which also controls for the aforementioned biases) from this last paper, instead of trying to estimate it ourselves (with endogenous moments).
 Luckily for us, it is almost the same as the value estimated by :cite:t:`pfeiffer`.
-We therefore keep that value in the code, and do not contradict previous findings (even though we criticize the method).
+We therefore keep that value in the code, and do not contradict previous findings (even though we discuss the corresponding method).

 Then, we are simply left with the estimation of the local amenity score :math:`A(x)`, that we are going to detail below.
 A last general comment we want to make is that, even for a well-identified model, it is important to run sensitivity checks on the value of parameters: for internal calibration, this implies checking alternative data processing and sample selection ; for external calibration, this implies scanning through acceptable ranges of values (more on that in the code).
-Running the calibration with data from previous years is also a good robustness check to determine how close our estimates are to long-term equilibrium values we are targeting.
+Running the calibration with data from previous years is also a good robustness check to determine how close our estimates are to the long-term equilibrium values we are targeting.

 """"""""""""""""""""""""""
 Fit on exogenous amenities